-- Intel, LANDesk, and Pentium are registered trademarks of Intel Corporation. - IBM and OS/2 are registered trademarks of International Business Machines. - Symbios is a registered trademark of Symbios Logic Corporation. - Windows and MS-DOS are registered trademarks of Microsoft Corporation. - Sound Blaster AWE32 and SB16 are trademarks of Creative Technology Ltd. - Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated.
+- Intel, LANDesk, and Pentium are registered trademarks of Intel Corporation. - IBM and OS/2 are registered trademarks of International Business Machines. - Symbios is a registered trademark of Symbios Logic Corporation. - Windows and MS-DOS are registered trademarks of Microsoft Corporation. - Soft Synthesizer is a trademark of the Yamaha Corporation. - Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated.